Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 This command will mount your EBS volume, launch three worker instances, share the EBS volume with them using NFS, and do some other housekeeping tasks.

-You can verify that your cluster is working with the following command:
+You can verify that your cluster is working with the following command.
+You may need to wait a few moments before all the workers are up and running, but then this command will work:

 	mpirun -np 1 --hostfile /usr/local/Rmpi/hostfile R --no-save -f /usr/local/Rmpi/mpiTest.R --args 3